Sudhanshu-S3/JobSrcapper-client/README.md

 ### Backend Connection

 This frontend connects to the LinkedIn job scraper backend API.
-By default, it's configured to use `http://localhost:5000` in development.
+By default, it's configured to use `http://localhost:5050` in development (via proxy in `package.json` and direct URL in `src/config.js`).

 ## Deployment